 You should be initiating the fundraising process when your metrics have reached compelling levels for investors.
 The best way to ensure that you can do this is to closely monitor your cash reserves.
 Make sure that you are not in a situation where your cash reserves are low because there is always the chance that your round does not close in the timeline you set aside.
 Go out for funding before you really need it and make sure that you have enough cash in your bank account to weather unexpected delays.

-There are a couple things that you will want to closely monitor related to cash:
+There are a couple of things that you will want to closely monitor related to cash:

 - Cash burn: How much are you spending on a monthly basis?
 And, where is that cash being spent?
 Analyzing this will help you identify areas for potential savings if things get tight.